gavJackson/Cyrus-App/README.md

 # serve with hot reload at localhost:9080
 npm run dev

-# build electron application for production (via electron-packager)
+# build electron application for production (USE THIS ONE!!)

+npm run build

+# Packaging via electron-packager
 # WIP @see https://www.christianengvall.se/electron-windows-installer/

 npm run package-mac